paddyvishnubhatt-zz/cryptocurrency/docs/DevNotes.md

 3. Login into google cloud from command line (this will prompt browser login/oauth):
  - gcloud auth login
 4. Deploy app using:
- - gcloud app deploy app.yaml index.yaml cron.yaml --project daranalysis-160000
+ - gcloud app deploy app.yaml index.yaml cron.yaml --project cryptocurrency-1001
 5. gcloud app browser --project ...

 - DNS:
 -----
-1. Create a custom domain in GAE e.g. red, blue, etc
 2. When asked to verify w/ iPage, use CNAME
 3. Get the CNAME records from the GAE utility and plunk them in iPAGE CNAME records
 4. Good to go